pjeanjean/sle2020-artifact/README.md

 In the menu `Pods`, you have the list of the deployed microservices and on which node they are. (it mays have two pages of Pods)

 Click on `New deployment` menu at the left.
-This page allows to select which IDE service will be available.
+This page allows to select which IDE services will be available.
 For example, deselect `definition`to remove the `Go to definition` service.
-Check the root `IDE_for_NabLab` that is mandatory and click on the `Next` button.
+Check the root `IDE_for_NabLab` which is mandatory and click on the `Next` button.
 This page display the two nodes of the cluster and where the microservices are deployed.
 The list at the left show the candidate services to add in the node.
 Once selected they are addes by clicking on the `>` button.
 The list at the right show the services that are inside the node.
 The can be removed by a selection and a click on the `<` button.
 You can for example remove `rename` from `node2` and add it to `node1`.
 Click on the `Next` button to go to the page that summaries your microservice deployment.
 Click on the `DEPLOY` button to apply the deployement.
 The change can be viewed in the Kubernetes Dashboard.

-If you go back to the Nablab editor, you will see that the `Go to definition` is not there anymore and that the `rename` is still working.
+Reload the page `localhost:8081` and  go back to the Nablab editor.
+You will see that the `Go to definition` is not there anymore and that the `rename` is still working.